sebastiangreger/sg-syndication/README.md

 ### 0.3

-added support for FLICKR
+* added support for FLICKR
-several ui improvements
+* several ui improvements
-made ui code more modular to enable easy addition of more services
+* made ui code more modular to enable easy addition of more services

 ### 0.2

-made api handler code more modular to enable easy addition of more services
+* slightly more modular api handler code to enable easy addition of more services

 ### 0.1

-added support for TWITTER
+* added support for TWITTER
-initial version
+* initial version